openGemini/openGemini.github.io/src/guide/develop/client_design.md

     }

     class AuthConfig {
-        + AuthType authType // enum None, Password, Token
+        + AuthType authType // enum Password, Token.
+The server currently does not support the Token type, and the SDK implementation for Token is incomplete.
         + String username
         + String password
         + String token